 It might.
-Eating more whole-grain foods on a regular basis might help reduce your chance of developing high blood pressure (hypertension).
+Eating more whole-grain foods on a regular basis might help reduce the risk of developing high blood pressure (hypertension).

 Whole grains are grains that include the entire grain kernel — they haven't had their bran and germ removed by refining.
 Whole-grain foods are a rich source of healthy nutrients, including fiber, potassium, magnesium, folate, iron and selenium.

-- Decreasing your risk of insulin resistance
+- Decreasing the risk of insulin resistance

-- Reducing damage to your blood vessels
+- Reducing damage to blood vessels

+These heart-healthy benefits can work together to help reduce the risk of high blood pressure.
 If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure.